 SSI is the wavelength-dependent energy input to the top of the Earth's atmosphere, at a standard distance of one Astronomical Unit from the Sun.
 Its units are Wm-2 nm-1.
 The data record is constructed from solar irradiance models that determine the changes with respect to quiet Sun conditions when facular brightening and sunspot darkening features are present on the solar disk, where the magnitude of the changes in irradiance are determined from linear regression of the proxy Mg II index and sunspot area indices against the approximately decade-long solar irradiance measurements of the SORCE.
-This algorithm produces: Daily solar spectral irradiance, Monthly averaged solar spectral irradiance, and Yearly averaged solar spectral irradiance.
+This algorithm produces: Daily solar spectral irradiance, Monthly averaged solar spectral irradiance.